Trader Mark Cook: How One Cow Changed a Farmer's Career.

-We have all heard repeated calls to never give up, calls to get up from your knees and always move on, without looking back at anything.
-Unfortunately, in the stock exchange world, almost every trader motivates himself; no profession requires as much motivation as trading.
+We've all heard repeated calls to never give up, to get up off our knees and keep moving forward, without looking back.
+Unfortunately, in the trading world, almost every trader is self-motivated; no profession requires as much motivation as trading.

-The cost of a mistake is hundreds, thousands, or even millions of dollars, and before a trader climbs to the top, he will have to fall to the very bottom many times.
+The cost of a mistake is hundreds, thousands, or even millions of dollars, and before a trader reaches the top, he will have to fall to the very bottom many times.

-Today trader Mark Cook is the most famous figure in the stock exchange world.
-His fortune and life path cannot but surprise.
-However, few people know that he initially owes his success to his cow, and of course to luck, which made him what he is.
+Today, trader Mark Cook is a well-known figure in the stock market.
+His fortune and life's journey are truly astonishing.
+However, few know that he initially owes his success to his cow, and, of course, to the luck that made him who he is.

 Mark Cook was born into a family of hereditary farmers; his great-grandfather bought a farm in Ohio, after which it was inherited by his father.

-From childhood, Mark saw himself as the successor of this farm, since from an early age he had to help his father in everything.
-After graduating from school, he entered the Faculty of Agriculture at Ohio University.
+From childhood, Mark saw himself as the successor to this farm, having had to help his father with everything from an early age.
+After graduating from high school, he enrolled in the Ohio University School of Agriculture.
+The Cow and the Stock Exchange

 As a student, Mark repeatedly bought various stocks because it was popular among his peers.
 His first shares were Columbia and Sambo; while the first made a profit, the second lost.
 Thus, from his first purchase, he learned that you can win as well as lose in the stock market.